-Water management is a material issue for WesCEF, and senior management is responsible for assessing and managing water-related risks and opportunities.
-The WesCEF divisional board has oversight of these strategic risks and opportunities.
-We recognise that there are water-related challenges in many parts of Australia and our focus is on using water more efficiently, reducing our water use intensity and replacing scheme water with reclaimed or recycled water where possible.
+Water management is a material issue for Bunnings as greenlife in every store nursery requires regular watering to maintain product quality.
+Bunnings recognises there are water-related challenges in many parts of Australia and New Zealand and its focus is on using water more efficiently and replacing mains water with reclaimed (or collected rainwater) or recycled water where possible.

 Water tanks are a standard inclusion for all newly built stores and are used for watering store nurseries and flushing store toilets.
 At the end of the 2021 financial year, there were 227 locations with water tanks across 329 sites in Australia and 10 water tanks across 41 sites in New Zealand.

 Bunnings also provides D.I.Y. advice for customers on how to make the home and garden more water efficient.
 For example, in February 2021 the Bunnings stores in Auckland held water-saving D.I.Y. workshops for families in conjunction with Watercare.
 These workshops aimed to show customers the importance of reducing shower times to four minutes and repurposing greywater during stage three water restrictions.

 Minimising water usage and restricting chemicals used in production, such as dyes, colourants and solvents, is important to ensure product safety and to reduce risk to water systems.
 Managing this risk is particularly critical in the production of apparel and textile products given the high use of water in the washing and dyeing processes of fabric mills and laundries.

 Kmart Group has committed to two time-bound targets to minimise its impacts on water.
 To support the implementation of these commitments with suppliers, the business has joined the Sustainable Apparel Coalition (SAC) and Zero Discharge of Hazardous Chemicals (ZDHC) foundation.